Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Introduction

 Quantile regression, first introduced by \citet{koenker1978regression}, has been widely used in many application areas to study the effect of predictor variables on a given quantile level of the response, and can reveal important information about how the entire distribution of response varies with predictors in ways that might not be captured by mean regression.
 Traditionally, quantile regression is formulated as an optimization problem in which the regression coefficients are estimated by minimizing the check loss function~\citep{koenker2005quantile}.

-Recently, Bayesian quantile regression has gained a lot of attention, partly because posterior samples drawn from Markov Chain Monte Carlo procedure can be used to perform Bayesian inference on any model parameter in a straightforward manner.
+Recently, Bayesian quantile regression has gained a lot of attention, partly because posterior samples can be used to perform Bayesian inference on any model parameter in a straightforward manner.
 A great variety of likelihoods have been proposed to perform Bayesian quantile regression; see~\citet{lum2012spatial} and~\citet{yang2016posterior} for a comprehensive overview.
-Among them, asymmetric Laplace (AL) error distribution~\citep{yu2001bayesian} is widely adopted in conditional quantile regression models, based on the fact that the maximization of an AL likelihood is equivalent to the minimization of the check loss function.
+Among them, \citet{yang2012bayesian} used the empirical likelihood in a Bayesian framework, making it possible to model multiple quantiles simultaneously and achieve efficiency gains through borrowing strength across quantiles, and established the frequentist asymptotic validity of posterior inference based on the empirical likelihood. \citet{xi2016bayesian} extended this approach to perform Bayesian variable selection in quantile regression by putting a spike-and-slab prior on the regression coefficients.
+In this paper, we chose to use asymmetric Laplace (AL) error distribution~\citep{yu2001bayesian} that has been widely adopted in Bayesian quantile regression \citep{geraci2006quantile, yue2011bayesian, lum2012spatial}, based on the fact that the maximization of an AL likelihood is equivalent to the minimization of the check loss function.